J R Roberts Stores: History

-In 1954, J R Roberts closed their Stratford store and sold it to the London Co-operative Society (who demolished the old buildings and built a new department store between 1957 and 1962), The Southend store became part of House of Fraser in 1975 after they purchased Hide & Co, and was renamed Chiesmans before becoming Army & Navy.
+In 1954, J R Roberts closed their Stratford store and sold it to the London Co-operative Society (who demolished the old buildings and built a new department store between 1957 and 1962).
+The Southend store became part of House of Fraser in 1975 after they purchased Hide & Co, and was renamed Chiesmans, before becoming an Army & Navy store after another rebrand, and was finally closed by House of Fraser in 1984.
 The premises have since been occupied by Dixons / Currys and Morrisons Local.
+It was occupied by the community hub, The Ironworks, however in 2025, American fried chicken chain Popeyes opened in the building.